Groups List: W

 Walters, Kathie.
 Kathie Walters is a leader in the False Revival Movement who believes she has visitations from angels (included being tickled by them using their feathers), claims to engage in occult practices such as astral travel (says she gets taken on chariot rides and once rode on a golden motorcycle in the sky around the world, with her arms around Jesus while skimming across "all kinds of islands" along the way; are you sure you weren't holding on to Nicolas Cage?
-Ghost Rider came out just three months earlier - Editor), promotes dancing around coins on the floor (apparently so that God can change you - get it?), and shows off the appearance of gold dust (and denies knowing what it is or where it comes from).
+Ghost Rider came out just three months earlier – Editor), promotes dancing around coins on the floor (apparently so that God can change you – get it?), and shows off the appearance of gold dust (and denies knowing what it is or where it comes from).
 She makes nondescript personal prophecies, thereby making use of the Forer effect (it's the same way that horoscopes can appear very personally relevant).
-She associates with false prophet Bob Jones, and has toured New Zealand with Ian Johnson, a fellow promoter of false signs.
+She associated with false prophet Bob Jones (deceased), and has toured New Zealand with Ian Johnson, a fellow promoter of false signs.
 She has visited New Zealand on multiple occasions.
-A very relevant quote comes from a person Kathie Walters claims "is a personal friend of mine" - Lee Grady, editor of Charisma magazine (with emphasis added):
+A very relevant quote comes from a person Kathie Walters claims "is a personal friend of mine" – Lee Grady, editor of Charisma magazine (with emphasis added):

 Many of us would rather watch a noisy demonstration of miracles, signs and wonders than have a quiet Bible study.
 Yet we are faced today with the sad reality that our untempered zeal is a sign of immaturity.
 Our adolescent craving for the wild and crazy makes us do stupid things.
 It's way past time for us to grow up.